Mercy (Overwatch): Gameplay design

-In Overwatch, Mercy is classified as having a "support" role, specifically as a healer for her team.
-As a healer, a player using Mercy can see colored ghost images of their teammates through any obstacle, with the color indicating their health levels, and when in-sight, can see the health bar of the teammate.
-Mercy is equipped with the "Caduceus Staff" and "Caduceus Blaster".
-The Caduceus Staff possesses two firing modes: the primary fire, when connected to an ally heals them for as long as they are tethered to the healing stream, while the secondary fire buffs an ally's damage output.
-The Caduceus Blaster is a small pistol which can deal effective damage at close range, but is otherwise weak.
-Although Mercy comes equipped with the Caduceus Blaster, a close-range pistol, Kotaku noted that many Overwatch players ridicule offensive-minded Mercy players, referred to as "Battle Mercies", as firing the pistol detracts time from healing teammates.

-Her abilities include "Guardian Angel" and "Angelic Descent".
-Mercy can use Guardian Angel to fly directly towards a targeted teammate, including those that have recently been eliminated, either to move quickly across the field or near a teammate to apply her staff's powers, or to dodge enemy fire.
-While aloft, Mercy can use the Angelic Descent ability to slow her rate of falling, provide more maneuverability.
-She also has her "Resurrect" ability, allowing her to revive one fallen teammate shortly after they are killed, though leaving her vulnerable for a few seconds during the process and has a long thirty-second cooldown.
-Her Ultimate ability is "Valkyrie", which gives her omni-directional flight and several boosts for fifteen seconds: passive self-healing, increased "Guardian Angel" range and speed, increased five healing per second and damage boost range, chain healing and damage boost to all nearby allies of the target for the same amount, increased sidearm fire rate, and infinite sidearm ammo.
+In February 2023, with Overwatch 2 then its early access phase, Mercy received significant nerfs to her the cooldown rate of her Guardian Angel ability, movement, and healing per second.

 Appearances

-Video games

 Mercy first appeared in the 2016 video game Overwatch.
 Lacking a traditional single-player campaign, Overwatch had minimal in-game lore and character backgrounds.
 These were instead shown through map designs and character voice lines, and elements established in tie-in media.

 Blizzard added seasonal events to the game to support ongoing interest, with some events including story elements; Mercy made an appearance in several of these events.
 In April 2017, Blizzard launched the Uprising event, which included a player versus environment co-op game mode.
 The default version of the mode limits players to four characters, which included Mercy.
 The mode was set seven years before the events in the main game, in which a strike team consisting of Mercy, Torbjörn, Reinhardt, and Tracer are tasked with thwarting an attack on London perpetrated by an extremist group.
 Mercy also appeared in the Mercy's Recall Challenge event, launched in November 2019.

-Mercy appears in Overwatch 2, which launched in October 2022.